 Lee Brian Schrager is the Vice President of Corporate Communications & National Events for Southern Wine & Spirits of America, Inc. He is widely recognized for his creation of both the Food Network South Beach and New York City Wine & Food Festivals and released the Food Network South Beach Wine & Food Festival Cookbook (Clarkson Potter) His new book is Fried & True: 50 Recipes For America’s Best Fried Chicken and Sides (Clarkson Potter).
 Schrager studied at the Culinary Institute of America and at

-the School of Hospitality Management at Florida
+the Chaplin School of Hospitality Management at Florida

 International University.
-He serves as the consulting
+He serves as a regular

 contributor for Ocean Drive magazine